-- 1. Committees.
-The Board of Directors will create standing committees as follows: Executive, Finance, Audit, Career Services, Governance, and Community Engagement.
+1. Committees.
+The Board of Directors will create standing committees as follows: Executive, Finance, Audit, Career Services, Governance, Community Engagement, and Revenue Diversity & New Markets.
 In addition, the Chairperson of the Board of Directors will have the authority to establish such other standing or ad hoc committees deemed necessary or desirable to the conduct of CSCF's business.
 The Chairperson of the Board will make appointments to all committees and will appoint the chairperson of each committee.
 A committee must be chaired by a Director.
 Any committee may include members appointed by the Chairperson of the Board who are voting members of the committee but not members of the Board of Directors.
 Staff and employees of CSCF may not serve as members of a committee.
-Any item voted on by a committee (other than approval of meeting minutes and meeting adjournments) will be reported to the Executive Committee at its next meeting. - 2.
-Executive Committee.
-The Executive Committee will have a minimum of five (5) members, consisting of the officers elected under Article VII, Section 1, and the chairs of the standing committees.
-The Chairperson will endeavor to ensure that each of the five (5) counties in the Region is represented on the Executive Committee.
+Any item voted on by a committee (other than approval of meeting minutes and meeting adjournments) will be reported to the Executive Committee at its next meeting.

+2. Executive Committee.
+The Executive Committee will have a minimum of 5 members, consisting of the officers elected under Article VII, Section 1, and the chairs of the standing committees.
+The Chairperson will endeavor to ensure that each of the 5 counties in the Region is represented on the Executive Committee.
 The Executive Committee will have and exercise the full authority of the Board of Directors in the management of CSCF's business between meetings of the Board of Directors.
 The Chairperson of the Board may choose to serve as chairperson of the Executive Committee or may choose to appoint another member which is a business representative of the Executive Committee to serve in such capacity.
-In the event the Chairperson of the Board chooses not to serve as Chairperson of the Executive Committee, he or she will serve as a voting member of the Executive Committee.
-After completion of the Chairperson's term, he or she will serve on Executive Committee for 1 year as Immediate Past Chair.
-Except as otherwise set forth in these Bylaws, the
+In the event the Chairperson of the Board chooses not to serve as Chairperson of the Executive Committee, he or she will serve as a voting member of the Executive Committee as Immediate Past Chair.
+Except as otherwise set forth in these Bylaws, the Executive

-Executive Committee will serve as the human resources committee with the delegated authority to take final action on all appropriate executive personnel matters.
+Committee will serve as the human resources committee with the delegated authority to take final action on all appropriate executive personnel matters.